-Julie Trébault is the Director of PEN America’s new Artists-at-Risk Connection project.
+Julie Trébault is the director of PEN America’s Artists-at-Risk Connection project.
 A highly respected leader in the arts world, she brings skills, experience, and a network to launch a new support system for artists at risk worldwide.
-Prior to joining PEN, she served as Director of Public Programs at the Museum of the City of New York, where she built a robust roster of panel discussions, performances, screenings, and symposia spanning New York City’s arts, culture, and history.
-She previously was Director of Public Programs at the Center for Architecture.
+Prior to joining PEN America, she served as director of public programs at the Museum of the City of New York, where she built a robust roster of panel discussions, performances, screenings, and symposia spanning New York City’s arts, culture, and history.
+She previously was director of public programs at the Center for Architecture.
 Before moving to New York, she worked at the National Museum of Ethnology in The Netherlands, where she build a network of 116 museums across the globe that shared a virtual collection of masterpieces and developed an innovative array of online and mobile applications and exhibitions to make the collection as widely accessible as possible.
 From 2004 until 2007, she was Head of Higher Education and Academic Events at the Musée du quai Branly (Paris), where she conceived and implemented a policy for higher education by creating an international network of universities, graduate schools, and research institutes.
 Trébault holds a Master’s Degree in Arts Administration from the Sorbonne University and a Master’s Degree in Archeology from the University of Strasbourg.